MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 1. Deploy the Azure Information Protection client

-    Install the Azure Information Protection for users, to support Office 2010, to protect files other than Office documents and emails, and to track protected documents.
+    Install the Azure Information Protection for users to support Office 2010, to protect files other than Office documents and emails, and to track protected documents.
 Provide user training for this client.
 For more information, see [Azure Information Protection client for Windows](./rms-client/aip-client.md).

 2. Configure Office applications and services